 - SoRa: In the project SoRa - Social Spatial Research Data Infrastructure a knowledge graph is under development that describes social science survey data at study, variable and question level.
 So far, the graph represents two complementary datasets of different institutes and will be extended by links to spatial data.

-- TweetsKB: TweetsKB is a knowledge graph hosted at the L3S research center that includes metadata about 1.5 billion tweets (Feb.
+- TweetsKB: TweetsKB is a knowledge graph hosted at GESIS that includes metadata about 1.5 billion tweets (Feb.
 2013 - Mar.
 2018) and serves as a resource for social science research.
 Using information extraction methods, sentiments, entities, hashtags, and user mentions were extracted and published as linked data through a structured RDF schema.